bd16ells/content-management-system/README.md

 The topic I chose was Web Development.
 Each category may be nested, with the parent page leading either to the main category or back to Programming.
 # Control Panel:
 ![alt text](https://raw.githubusercontent.com/bd16ells/content-management-system/master/assets/control_panel.png)
-Once a user is authenticated, based on priveleges, they may add or remove content and manage relationships between content.
+Once a user is authenticated, based on privileges, they may add or remove content and manage relationships between content.